 When I was younger I used to spend Friday nights with my grandparents.
 My grandmother and I would get up the next morning and make breakfast together for my grandfather and dad.
 I have great memories of spending time with her in the kitchen Saturday mornings as well as after school and during summers.
 My grandmother was the one who gave me my love for cooking and baking.

 She had gadgets for all kinds of things and no matter what the recipe needed she had a pan or gadget to make it.
 She even had this cutter with a round piece in the center that you could pop in and out.
 With it out, you could roll out and cut biscuits.
 With it in, you could cut donuts and donut holes.
-It was kinda like this one, but hers was well worn from lots of use.
+Hers was well worn from lots of use.
 I bet she still has it in a drawer somewhere.

 I loved making cake donuts with her on Saturdays.
 We would mix the dough and roll it out before cutting donut rings and holes.
 I always snuck a couple raw holes when she wasn’t looking, shhhhh.
 She had a big pot we would fill with vegetable oil and fry the donuts until golden and then I would shake them in a paper bag to cover them with powdered sugar.